Indian consortium may get to remain invested in Iranian gas field

 The deadline to wrap up negotiations was later targeted for September 2017.
 But, with deal stuck over pricing of gas.
 Sanctions delayed the process thereafter and despite visits of ministers from both sides no agreement could be reached.
 OVL pushed for the deal with a sweetened offer that included investment of close to $11 billion.

-But that also did not break the ice and the project remains in limbo.—IANS
+But that also did not break the ice and the project remains in limbo.